nis65/multiroom/README.md

 * Open the `alsamixer` again, but switch to the *Capture* Settings using the `F4` key.
 * Connect an audio source to the analog input (3.5mm stereo jack on DAC+ADC).
 This can be a mobile with a headphone jack (pump up the volume on the mobile to 100% !), or the **REC** outputs of your amp.
 * It's time now to check out the input gain jumpers on the DAC+ADC.
 I left them in the default position (+0dB), but you have the option to add a 12dB or even 32dB gain with the jumpers.
-Be aware: It's digital audio processing, there is an absolute maximum peak value: if you are amplifying too much, you will have distortion.
+Be aware: It's digital audio processing, there is an absolute peak value: if you are amplifying too much, you will have distortion.
 You should get as near as possible to 100% (maximize signal/noise ratio), but never reach it!
 * Find out the correct source with `arecord -L` (output similar - or identical ? - to above)
 * You can test whether you receive any sound by using the `arec` VU meter (the last line on stdout should show some movement)